wp-plugins/dyamar-polls/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows to add interactive polls on your WordPress web site.
+This plugin allows to add interactive polls to your WordPress web site.
 You can use shortcuts to place desired questions in a post or in any widget.

 == Description ==

-This plugin allows to add interactive polls on your WordPress web site.
-You can use shortcuts to place desired questions in a post or in any widget.
+This is a plugin that allows to add interactive and dynamic AJAX polls to your WordPress web site.

+You can use generated shortcuts to place desired questions in a post or in any widget.

+There are no any limitations and you can create as much polls or questions as you want.

+In addition, it’s possible to set lifetime of the answer.
+It means that users will not be able to answer several times and you will see better picture of users’ opinions.

 == Installation ==